 Side effects of surgery

-- If you’ve had lymph nodes removed, you may develop lymphoedema.
-This is swelling caused by a build-up of fluid in part of the body, usually in an arm or leg.
-For more information, speak to your nurse or visit lymphoedema.org.au.
+If lymph nodes have been removed, you may develop lymphoedema.
+This is swelling caused by a build-up of lymph fluid in part of the body, usually in an arm or leg.
+For more details, speak to your nurse, visit lymphoedema.org.au, or see Understanding Lymphoedema.

 - Treatment can help control the symptoms of CUP, but it may not cure the disease.

-- CUP treatment may include chemotherapy, radiotherapy, hormone therapy, surgery and targeted therapies.
+- CUP treatment may include chemotherapy, radiation therapy, hormone therapy, surgery and targeted therapy.
 The best treatment for you will depend on the type of cancer cell, the suspected primary site, the location of the secondary cancer(s), and your general health.

 - Chemotherapy treats cancer with drugs.
-Most of the drugs used for chemotherapy cause side effects, such as nausea, vomiting, mouth sores, tiredness, loss of appetite, diarrhoea and hair loss.
+Common side effects include nausea, vomiting, mouth sores, tiredness, loss of appetite, diarrhoea or constipation, and hair loss.
 There may also be an increased risk of infections.
 Side effects depend on what kinds of drugs you are given.

 - Hormone therapy is sometimes used to treat CUP by slowing the growth of the cancer or shrinking it.

-- Targeted therapies are a new group of cancer drugs.
+- Targeted therapy is a new group of cancer drugs.
 Clinical trials are testing their usefulness for CUP.

-- The goal of palliative treatment is to manage symptoms to improve quality of life.
+- The aim of palliative treatment is to manage symptoms to improve quality of life.
 If possible, get in touch with the palliative care team early.